LindseyWol/Project2/README.md

 * Meat consumption by country from OECD.stat
 * Currency list and abbreviations

-## Limitations
-* Time and experience were major constraints with only a week to finish our project.
-In the future, with more time and experience, incorporating web scraping or APIs to contribute additional data, especially adding more current data, would be ideal.
-* Countries used were limited first by what was included in our BigMac dataset, then further dwindled down as we started adding multiple datasets.
-We thought starting out with 75 countries and 2,000+ lines of data would be sufficient, but we lost more in the cleanup than we had anticipated.
-* Our data points are yearly, but the ability to break these up further to quarterly or even monthly could give more accurate numbers and a different view.

 ## Contributors
 * Lindsey Wolterstorff and Will Dickerson